 In reality, this isn’t really an issue, as unless you give somebody your real-world identity, it would be very difficult for someone to know who owns the address.

 Just remember, governments now regulate cryptocurrency exchanges, which means that if you want to buy coins using real-world money, then you need to identify yourself by submitting documents.
 This means that even once you have withdrawn your funds to your wallet, the exchange will know that your identity is linked to the wallet you sent them to.

 Which Cryptocurrency Wallet is the Best?

 I am hoping that you now have a very good understanding of what a cryptocurrency wallet, how the technology works and the different types available.
 You should also have a good idea of how to protect your wallet from hackers, as well as what information you reveal or don’t reveal when you use it.

 The final part of my guide is going to talk about some of the best cryptocurrency wallets available.
 Unfortunately, as there are now hundreds of different providers, I can’t review them all.
-Instead, I will recommend four of the most popular!
+Instead, I will recommend a few of the most popular!

 Exodus is a multi-currency desktop wallet that allows you to store lots of different coins, such as Bitcoin, Litecoin and Dash, as well as various ERC-20 tokens.

 One of the best features of Exodus (other than it being free) is that it is really user-friendly.
 When you log in, you can view you entire cryptocurrency portfolio on a visual pie chart, which also lets you know the current market value of each coin.